EdgeFirstAI/documentation/docs/getting_started/workflows.md

 <figcaption>Preview: Validation Options</figcaption>
 </figure>

-For instructions to validate a Vision model, please refer to [Validating Modelpack Tutorial](../models/modelpack/validation.md)
+For instructions to validate a Vision model, please refer to [Validating ModelPack Tutorial](../models/modelpack/validation.md)

 ### 9. Deploy Model

 Once the model has been validated and deemed the performance to be reasonable for deployment, you can now deploy the model on an EdgeFirst Platform and start running inference on the model.

-To deploy Modelpack on an EdgeFirst Platform, please see the [Modelpack Deployment](../models/modelpack/deployment.md) instructions.
+To deploy ModelPack on an EdgeFirst Platform, please see the [ModelPack Deployment](../models/modelpack/deployment.md) instructions.

 <figure markdown="span">
 ![Segmentation Sample](../models/assets/deployment/segmentation-sample-1.jpg){ align=center }